sharmasas/qiskit-sdk-py/README.md

 ```

-You can execute your code on a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).
+You can also use QISKit to execute your code on a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).
 More details on this and more so in [our QISKit documentation](doc/qiskit.rst).

 ### Next Steps

-Now you're set up and ready to check out some of the other examples from our [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository!
+Now you're set up and ready to check out some of the other examples from our [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository.
 Start with the [index tutorial](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and then go to the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
 If you already have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), you can copy and modify the notebooks to create your own experiments.

 These tutorials are developed using [Jupyter Notebooks](https://jupyter.org/), but can be accessed as read-only from their own github web page.
 To install the tutorials as part of the QISKit SDK, see the following installation details [installation details](doc/install.rst#Install-Jupyter-based-tutorials).
 Complete SDK documentation can be found in the [*doc* directory](doc/qiskit.rst).

 ## More Information

-For more information on how to use QISKit, tutorial examples, and other helpful links, check this out:
+For more information on how to use QISKit, tutorial examples, and other helpful links, take a look at these resources:

 * **[User Guides](https://github.com/QISKit/ibmqx-user-guides)**,
   a good starting place for learning about quantum information and computing